 What is your immune system, and how does it protect you?
 Various studies elucidate the fact that a strong immune system combats against viruses entering the body.
 The immune system carries out tons of reactions and responses against the pathogens.
 These responses are only possible when the immune system is strong enough.

 As the coronavirus is spreading like wildfire across the globe, there is a need to look for ways to minimize the risk of catching it.
 One of the ways to reduce the risk of viral invasion is to increase the body’s immunity.
 A robust immune system can work wonders when it comes to defending the body from pathogens.

 The viral infections which once used to be deadly and fatal are now curable.
-The development of vaccines helps a lot in creating strong immunity against the viruses.
-Be it the primitive, dangerous HIV virus or the prevailing contagious novel coronavirus; a strong immune system is able to fight off all.
-Many people also read 9 of the most deadly viruses, could the next one destroy mankind.
+The development of vaccines helps a lot in creating strong immunity against viruses.
+Be it the primitive, dangerous HIV or the prevailing contagious novel coronavirus.
+A strong immune system can fight off all.
+What is the immune system?

 Thebody’sfirst line of defense against viruses, bacteria, or any foreign material is the immune system.
 A stronger immune system reduces the chances of infections in the body.
 Without a strong immune system, the human body will be more likely to get infections and diseases.

 What are the basic functions of the immune system?